wilddom/memrise2anki-extension/README.md

 Fair use
 --------

-Good wordlists don't come for free, they are the result of a lot of work.
-Respect the rights of the authors and their hard work.
+Memrise is sunsetting community courses.
+This add-on allows you to export these courses and your learning progress.
-And please support the guys at Memrise by subscribing to [premium](https://www.memrise.com/premium/).
+Nevertheless, the copyright of the courses remains with the respective authors.
+Please respect the rights of the authors and their work.

 Credits